Commercial Property Loans Australia

 Nadine Connell, Specialist Commercial Finance Broker at Smart Business Plans Australia

-Nadine Connell is the co-founder and lead broker at Smart Business Plans, working exclusively in commercial property and business finance.
+Nadine Connell is the co-founder and lead commercial finance broker at Smart Business Plans, working exclusively in commercial property and business finance.
 Since 2009 she has helped arranged over $550 million in commercial finance for 3,300+ Australian businesses, investors and SMSF trustees, across a panel of 60+ lenders.

 She features regularly in Australian business and property media, providing commentary on a range of topics including commercial property finance, SMSF property lending and small business finance and management.
 She is an MFAA-accredited broker, an Authorised Credit Representative of LMG Broker Services (ACL 517192), and the author of The Premise Effect (2026), written for business owners investing in commercial premises.